IBM/model-mgmt-on-watson-studio-local/README.md

 To run a notebook, simply click on the notebook name from the `Notebooks` list.

 * Run the `pca-features` notebook first.
 It reads in and transforms the wine data set.
 It also creates data files that will be required by the next notebook.
+These `csv` data files can be viewed by selecting `Data sets` from the project `Assets` list.

 * Run the `pca-modeling` notebook, which generates and saves our data model.